• Home /

 Will the DASH Act pass into law soon?

 Housing bills tend to move slowly through Congress until they’re ready to pass.
 The DASH Act could pass into law this year, next year, or never.
-While Congress debates, government mortgage agencies are making rules to help buyers, including giving discounts on today’s mortgage rates and lowering mortgage insurance rates.
+While Congress decides, government mortgage agencies have made rules to help buyers, including giving discounts on today’s mortgage rates and lowering FHA mortgage insurance rates.

 Can I use the DASH Act with a new construction home?